John Clayton (British actor)

-John Clayton (14 February 1845 – 27 February 1888) was an English actor.
+John Alfred Calthrop known as John Clayton (14 February 1845 – 27 February 1888) was an English actor.
 After building a career in a range of parts, he became best known for his roles in the farces of Arthur Wing Pinero.
 With Arthur Cecil he was joint manager of the Court Theatre in London from 1883 until his death, aged 43, while on tour in Liverpool.

 Life and career

 Early years

+John Alfred Calthrop was born at Deeping Fen (also given as nearby Gosberton), Lincolnshire, on 14 February 1845, the fifth son of farmer and grazier James Thompson Calthrop (1793-1873) and his wife Edna Naylor (1807/8-1893), née Knowles.
+Notwithstanding the suggested "probability" of a relationship to the Norfolk Calthorpe family from which came the lawyer Sir Henry Calthorpe, the first of the Calthrop family at Gosberton was Richard (1655-1710), who established a line of middle-class armigerous clergymen, Army officers, and physicians.
+John Clayton's seven siblings included J. G. Calthrop, coroner for South Lincolnshire, Edward, a London physician, and Claude, a prize-winning painter and Royal Academician.
+Clayton was educated at Merchant Taylors' School in London.